-C. Terms of Debt Agreements - The Authority's debt agreements are subject to the following collateral requirements and terms with finance-related consequences:
+D. Terms of Debt Agreements - The Authority's debt agreements are subject to the following collateral requirements and terms with finance-related consequences:

 Revenue Bonds Payable - The Authority's revenue bonds payable are governed by a trust agreement with U.S. Bank National Association as trustee.
-This trust agreement requires that the Authority collect receipts in order that for each fiscal year the income available for debt service will not be less than 135% of the long-term debt service requirements for parity indebtedness for that year, and will not be less than 105% of the long-term debt service requirements for parity and subordinated indebtedness for that year.
+This trust agreement requires that the Authority collect receipts in order that for each fiscal year the income available for debt service will not be less than 135% of the long-term debt service requirements for parity indebtedness for that year, and will not be less than 105% of the long-term debt service requirements for that year.